Kittysploit/kittysploit-framework/README.md

 **What is Kittysploit?**

-A framework for building exploit and vulnerability detection tools using Python, inspired by Metasploit.
+A framework for building exploit and vulnerability detection tools using Python.

 **Requirements**